 Density.
 Fewest bytes to represent information (without resorting to compression).
 Fastest possible I/O.

-Optimized I/O. Applications can write data aligned to byte, word, or even page boundaries and to use memory mapped I/O to insure access to data with the smallest number of machine cycles for common use cases without sacrificing general access.
+Optimized I/O. Applications can write data aligned to byte, word, or even page boundaries and to use memory mapped I/O to ensure access to data with the smallest number of machine cycles for common use cases without sacrificing general access.

 DFDL can describe the same types of abstract data that other binary or textual data formats can describe and, furthermore, it can describe almost any possible representation scheme for those data.
-It is the spirit of DFDL to support canonical data descriptions that correspond closely to the original in-memory representation of the data, and to provide sufficient information to write as well as to read the given format.
+It is the intent of DFDL to support canonical data descriptions that correspond closely to the original in-memory representation of the data, and to provide sufficient information to write as well as to read the given format.

 Why is DFDL Needed?

-The question arises of why DFDL is needed in an era when there are so many standard data formats available.
-Ultimately, it is because there are a number of social phenomena in the way software is developed that have lead to the situation today where DFDL is needed to standardize descriptions of diverse data formats.
+In an era when there are so many standard data formats available the question arises of why DFDL is needed.
+Ultimately, it is because data formats are rarely a primary consideration when programs are initially created.

-First, programs are very often written speculatively, that is, without any advance understanding of how important they will become.
+Programs are very often written speculatively, that is, without any advance understanding of how important they will become.
 Given this situation, little effort is expended on data formats since it remains easier to program the I/O in the most straightforward way possible with the programming tools in use.
 Even something as simple as using an XML-based data format is harder than just using the native I/O libraries of a programming language.

-In time, however, it is realized that a software program is important because either many people are using it, or it has become important for business or organizational needs, to start using it in larger scale deployments.
-At that point it is often too late to go back and change the data formats.
+In time, however, if a software program becomes important either because many people are using it, or it has become important for business or organizational needs, it is often too late to go back and change the data formats.
 For example, there may be real or perceived business costs to delaying the deployment of a program for a rewrite just to change the data formats, particularly if such rewriting will reduce the performance of the program and increase the costs of deployment.
 (It takes longer to program, but at least it's slower when you are done )

-Additionally, the need for data format standardization for interchange with other software may not be clear at the point where a program first becomes important.
+Indeed, the need for data format standardization for interchange with other software may not be clear at the point where a program first becomes important.
 Eventually, however, the need for data interchange with the program becomes apparent.

-The above phenomena are not something that is going away any time soon.
 There are, of course, efforts to smoothly integrate standardized data format handling into programming languages.
-Nevertheless, we see a critical role for DFDL since it allows after-the-fact description of a data format.
+However, the above phenomena are not going away any time soon and we see a critical role for DFDL since it allows after-the-fact description of data formats.

 What is DFDL?

 DFDL is a language for describing data formats.
-A DFDL description allows data to be read from its native format and to be presented as an instance of an information set4implementationsInfosetInfoset or indeed converted to the corresponding [EXI] [JSON]XML document.
-DFDL also allows data to be taken from an instance of an information set and written out to its native format.
+A DFDL description enables parsing, that is, it allows data to be read from its native format and presented as a data structure called the DFDL Information Set or DFDL Infoset.
+This information set describes the common characteristics of parsed data that are required of all DFDL implementations and it is fully defined in Section 4.
+DFDL implementations MAY provide API access to the Infoset as well as conversion of the Infoset into concrete representations such as XML text, binary XML [EXI] , or JSON [JSON].
+DFDL also enables unparsing, that is, allows data to be taken from an instance of a DFDL information set and written out to its native format.

 DFDL achieves this by leveraging W3C XML Schema Definition Language (XSD) 1.0.
 [XSD]